LaWebcapsule/directus9/docs/extensions/interfaces.md

 ## Interface Component

-The interface component is the part of your extension that will be rendered by the Directus App whenever your interface should be used to input some value into a field.
+The interface component is the part of your extension that will be rendered by the Directus9 App whenever your interface should be used to input some value into a field.
 This interface component has to be Vue component.
 The most straightforward way to write a Vue component is to use the Vue Single File Component syntax.